 Courtauld’s treasures specially chosen around the theme of ‘Portraits and Presence’ will be unveiled for us.

-Patrick Besson, prolific author of 35 novels and 20 essays, received the Grand prix du roman de l’Académie française in 1985 for Dara and the Prix Renaudot in 1995 for Braban.
+Patrick Besson, author of 35 novels and 20 essays, received the Grand prix du roman de l’Académie française in 1985 for Dara and the Prix Renaudot in 1995 for Braban.
 He is today a juror for the Prix Renaudot and an editorialist for the French magazine Le Point.

 In a face to face conversation, he will explain the different aspects of literary prizes, and what they represent in France on the artistic, mediatic and commercial levels.